Improve Your Manuscript Writing

 Microbes and other biological names: After the first mention with their full Genus species name subsequent uses can be as G. species.
 This does not have to be defined as an abbreviation.

 Statistical Analysis: This should be the last section of the methods and materials.
 It should clearly indicate ALL of the statistics used.
-It should also indicate the software used – treated like any other equipment/chemicals.
+It should also indicate the software used.

-Statistical acceptance level (lower case “p” is preferred): The acceptance level should be indicated.
+Statistical acceptance level: The acceptance level should be indicated.
 If you are going to use more than one, that should be clearly stated.
 And the spacing of the statistical standard should be consistent.
 Any of the following spacing formats is acceptable as long as the same format is used throughout the paper: (p<0.05); (p <0.05); or (p < 0.05).

 Notes: In the text with regular numbers the < and > signs should be directly attached to the number with no space in-between.